ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 For a pause menu, we will need a couple of new buttons and a new room that will overlay over our main room and UI.

-Create a type for texture `Button_Pause`.
+Create a template for texture `Button_Pause`.
 Make sure the texture `Button_Pause` has its axis put to center and has a proper **rectangular** shape that covers the whole texture.

-The type `Button_Pause` will have this code in its On Step event:
+The template `Button_Pause` will have this code in its On Step event:

 ```js
 // If the button was pressed,